SMILE (Small Incision Lenticule Extraction) Laser Eye Surgery

 What is SMILE?

-SMILE offers several distinct advantages: it better preserves the structural integrity of the cornea, reduces the risk of post-operative dry eye and eliminates flap-related complications (such as displacements or epithelial ingrowth).
+SMILE offers several distinct advantages: it better preserves the structural integrity of the cornea, reduces the risk of post-operative dry eye and eliminates flap-related complications (such as displacements).
 It is an ideal option for patients seeking a minimally invasive correction with maximum ocular stability.

 How does SMILE work?

-1. Preparation: Topical anaesthetic drops are applied to ensure total comfort.
+1. Preparation: Anaesthetic drops are applied to ensure comfort.
 A specialised and gentle speculum is used to keep the eyelids open securely.

 3. The Corneal Cap: In this procedure, the large flap typical of LASIK is replaced by a cap.
 This is the superficial layer of corneal tissue that remains intact above the lenticule, preserving the eye's natural protective barrier.